coop-columb/supply-chain-forecaster/docs/deployment/cd_pipeline.md

 - ✅ The workflow configuration is complete (GitHub Action workflow file)
 - ✅ The build and push Docker images stage is functional
-- ✅ Automation script for generating required secrets is available
-- ✅ GitHub Environments and secrets have been configured
+- ✅ GitHub Environments have been configured for staging and production
-- ✅ The workflow has been refined to directly use Kubernetes commands
+- ✅ The workflow uses a simulation approach for deployment steps
 - ✅ The workflow has been successfully tested and verified
+- ✅ The implementation can be extended to use real Kubernetes commands later

 See [Setting Up GitHub Environments](../../scripts/setup_github_environments.md) for details on the environment configuration.
 You can use the provided automation script (`scripts/generate_cd_secrets.sh`) to generate all required secrets.